publiccodenet/about/activities/documentation/writing-resources.md

 ### Further reading section

-At the end of your resource you can add a 'Further reading' section with relevant links that people can use in order to understand this topic or our rationale better.
+At the end of your resource you can add a 'Further reading' section with relevant links to help people understand this topic or our rationale better.

 ```markdown
 ## Further reading